School Counselor Career Guide

 What is the role of the school counselor?

 The role of school counselor is to assist students in achieving their academic, career, and interpersonal goals.
-This is accomplished through direct guidance counseling as well as referrals to other resources, such as dedicated career or college counseling, school-work programs, and other services.
+This is accomplished through direct guidance counseling as well as referrals to other resources, such as dedicated career or college counseling, school-to-work programs, and other services.

 1. Bureau of Labor Statistics Occupational Employment and Wages, Educational, Guidance, School, and Vocational Counselors: https://www.bls.gov/oes/current/oes211012.htm